Managing the effects of myeloma

 - Radiotherapy – This targets pain in a specific area of bone.

-Your hospital team may also suggest physiotherapy or self-help techniques.
-Other people with blood cancer may have advice too but check with your hospital team before trying anything that’s new for you.
+Other people with blood cancer may have ideas too.
+But check with your hospital team before trying anything new.

 Myeloma UK has more information about pain and myeloma.